unab-programming-club/Discussion/MeetingSummaries.md

+## May 24, 2019

+Giorgos Vernardos (University of Groningen) explained how to use GPUs for very fast computations of chi-square values for modelling quasar microlensing.

+The code demostrated can be found here: https://github.com/unab-programming-club/Discussion/blob/master/data/gvernard/functions.cu

 ## May 17, 2019

 Lucas showed pygadget, a python code for reading binary GADGET snapshot file.
 The code and the examples shown can be found here: https://github.com/UNAB-AstroNum/quick_gadget_plot